 Elle Hardy: Yeah.
 I think it's something like 26 miles across.
 So one of the longest ...
-I think it was for a long time, the longest suspension bridge in world or something like that.
+I think it was for a long time, the longest suspension bridge in the world or something like that.
 But I think it's been overtaken by something in China now.
 Then that takes you out into the upper peninsula of Michigan.
-Then from there we went over to Marquettes, which is again just a fantastic sort of seaside holiday town on Lake Superior.
-Lot of cute little gastro pubs, just a really nice happy laid back culture.
+Then from there, we went over to Marquette's, which is again just a fantastic sort of seaside holiday town on Lake Superior.
+A lot of cute little gastro pubs, just a really nice happy laid back culture.

 Phil: You said Chicago to Chicago.
 So then did you go north and through to the Canadian side of the lakes, or did you just loop back around?

 Elle Hardy: No, yeah so we just looped back around.
 So the upper peninsula of Michigan and then into Wisconsin and then down to Green Bay to Door County, which is just off Green Bay in Wisconsin.
 That's again kind of the summer holiday destination for people around those states.
-It's just fantastic kind of blue green waters, white sands, fantastic food culture.
-Wisconsin's really famous for cheese, so there's fromageries everywhere.
+It's just a fantastic kind of blue-green waters, white sands, fantastic food culture.
+Wisconsin's really famous for cheese, so there are fromageries everywhere.
 Lots of wineries and lots of craft beers.
 Pretty go wrong for my first time on holiday break.

 Phil: Who Libby?

 Libby Baldwin: Yes, believe it or not, we do get a lot of visitors who are always like, oh do I need a passport, am I going to need a ... are we going to get close enough to Canada where I don't have to worry about my cell phone, or is it easy to get here every year.
 All these questions that it's like, wow have you guys looked at a map recently.

 Libby Baldwin: It is part of the United States, but it seems like a different world in a lot of ways.